 Goodman Center Weekly Fundamentals: Movement with Meyer Course

-The Living Meyer School of Fencing (MFFG) is holding a five week fundamentals course on the two handed Longsword at the Goodman Community Center!
-Classes are on Sundays 3:30-5pm starting the 20th of February.
+The Living Meyer School of Fencing (MFFG) is holding an eight week fundamentals course on the two handed Longsword at the Goodman Community Center!
+Classes are on Sundays 3:30-5pm.
 This course covers historical fencing fundamentals and the historical context of the 16th century.
 No equipment required, everyone 14+ welcome (14-17 need parental consent).
 Best part: the whole course only costs $200.
 Inquiries welcome; contact email@example.com

 200 USD for the whole course